qodroi/qodroi.github.io/_posts/2023-07-27-understanding-ip-a-output.md

 **Next** is `qdisc`, which shows the current used queueing mechanism for incoming packets.
 There are a couple mechanisms, however, we won't cover them in here, but their general role is to define rules, such as priorities and efficiency rules.
 Mine uses the `CoDel - Fair Queuing (FQ) with Controlled Delay (CoDel)` (`fq_codel`).

 I believe `fq_codel` is the default used for network interfaces, though I'm not sure.
 I saw somewhere that systemd defines `net.core.default_qdisc = fq_codel`, but it may have been changed since then.
-In addition, For the curious reader, there is a great (!) cover up of mechanisms at `https://help.mikrotik.com/docs/display/ROS/Queues`.
+In addition, For the curious reader, there is a great (!) cover up of mechanisms at *[mikrotik Queues Docs](https://help.mikrotik.com/docs/display/ROS/Queues)*.

 **Next**, is `state` which simply shows the current state of the device.
 Mine shows `UP` since my network interface is online and setup, and able to transmit and receive packets.